-SIBA Retreat Centre is a beautiful Buddhist retreat centre in the Snowy River country of East Gippsland, Victoria.
+SIBA Retreat Centre is a beautiful and friendly Buddhist retreat centre in the Snowy River country of East Gippsland, Victoria.
 Formerly ONTOS, it was founded by Lama Choedak Rinpoche and formally opened and consecrated by His Eminence Chogye Trichen Rinpoche in 2006.
-During this time His Eminence gave the dharma name Tsarchen Choeling.
+During this time His Eminence gave the centre the dharma name 'Tsarchen Choeling'.

 - White Tara (with Lama Choedak Rinpoche) - a beautiful meditation for developing kindness and compassion, increasing spiritual vitality and overcoming fears.
-(Australia Day holiday, January)
+Australia Day holiday, January.

 - Health and Wellness - revitalise your mind and body through yoga, meditation and alternative health practitioner consultations.
 Easter holiday.

 - Medicine Buddha (with Lama Choedak Rinpoche) - discover the connection between wholesome thoughts, your health and happiness.
 August.

 - Tai Chi and Meditation - Tai Chi Academy of Canberra present the teachings and practice of moving and sitting meditation.
 Mid-April.